Security model

 Your identity and media keys are generated client-side.
 Private keys never leave the device in plaintext.

-Every track is sealed from the group key
+Every track is sealed with that key

 The server relays ciphertext